semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 :::

-## Elements of the list
+## List item types

-The component has several variants of list elements layout:
+The component offers several options for laying out list item types:

-- `DropdownMenu.Item`, which is an element of the list (can be selected with the keyboard)
+- `DropdownMenu.Item`: A list element that can be selected with the keyboard.
-- `DropdownMenu.Item.Content`, which is the content of Item if you need to use Hint or Submenu
+- `DropdownMenu.Item.Content`: The content within an item, used when you need to include a hint or submenu.
-- `DropdownMenu.Item.Hint`, which is list subhead or message with additional information (cannot be selected with the keyboard)
+- `DropdownMenu.Item.Hint`: A subheading or message with additional information (cannot be selected with the keyboard).

 ::: sandbox

 <script lang="tsx">
-  export Demo from './examples/elements_of_the_list.tsx';
+  export Demo from './examples/list_item_types.tsx';
 </script>

 :::

-## Some actions on menu item
+## List item with actions

 ::: sandbox